Get us in your inbox

 Discover Mumbai:

-📍12 amazing things to do in Mumbai
+📍 The most amazing things to do in Mumbai

-🍸Brilliant bars and pubs in the city
+🍸 Brilliant bars and pubs in Mumbai

-🌱12 incredible Mumbai parks
+🌱 Incredible Mumbai parks

-🥣Mumbai’s best restaurants
+🥣 Mumbai’s best restaurants

 India’s beautiful, sometimes overwhelming capital feels like a microcrosm of the country as a whole, with its diversity of food, craft and cultures.
 However, it holds its own thanks to a high concentration of historic buildings, museums and plenty of calming green space.
 Hectic Old Delhi is a labyrinth of narrow alleys packed with delightful markets and street food, but it’s the grand Mughal-era monuments of Red Fort and Jama Masjid that truly dazzle.
 In New Delhi, trendy shopping and dining precincts such as Khan Market sit alongside historic venues like the tomb-studded Lodhi Gardens.